Aerosol-Lab/DMAscan/README.md

 2. Download NI-DAQ driver from [here](https://www.ni.com/en-us/support/downloads/drivers/download.ni-daqmx.html#460239) and install it (it just follow their instruction).
 #### Usage
 1. Double click `DMACPC.exe` file
 2. Set the device name and port to use.
 Default value is Dev1/ai0 for the reading from CPC and Dev1/ao1 for sending control signal to high voltage source.
-Device name is obtained from "NI Device Monitor" when the device is connected with your PC via usb cable.
+Device name is obtained from "NI Device Monitor" when the device is connected to your PC via usb cable.
 ...

 ### 2.2.
 Run from source code